ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (i) Update

-On receiving a request to update a Gender Type with the input parameters (code, name, lang_code and is_active) the system updates the Gender Type in the Gender Type DB for the code received
+On receiving a request to update a Gender Type with the input parameters (code, name, lang_code and is_active), the system updates the Gender Type in the Gender Type DB for the code received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (16) - Mandatory
 * name - character (64) - Mandatory